-6.12 Notching
+C2.3 Notching

 The effects of notching on member stiffness will vary, as there are no standard limits on notch geometry and placement.
 Hence, each situation must be evaluated on a case-by-case basis by the engineer of record.
-Some research is available on the effects of notching on member stiffness.
-See, for instance, Reference 2.
+The NDS suggests that stiffness is practically unaffected by a notch when notch depth does not exceed 1/6 of the beam depth and notch width does not exceed 1/3 the beam depth.
+The stiffness of a member with multiple notches may require special consideration.
+Two examples in which notch effects may impact stiffness are: